Attention Grounded Enhancement for Visual Document Retrieval: Further Analysis

 \subsection{Selective Attention Supervision}

-We evaluate AGREE’s performance when applying attention supervision to different portions of the training set under two sampling strategies: (1) \emph{random sampling}, which selects training instances uniformly, and (2) \emph{mismatch-first sampling}, which prioritizes samples where the retriever’s similarity scores disagree most with the according MLLM’s attention pattern.
-As shown in Figure~\ref{fig:different_sample_score}, random sampling yields steady gains as more data is labeled, with best performance when all samples are used.
-In contrast, mismatch-based sampling achieves similar improvements with far fewer labels.
-Applying supervision to the top-25\% most misaligned samples gives a +5.41\% absolute gain in average nDCG@1, and further supervision brings steady but diminishing returns.
-This shows that \textbf{attention guidance is most effective on hard instances.
-By focusing on these instances, we can reduce annotation cost while preserving performance.}

-Notably, our mismatch-first sampling is a practical compromise, as it requires computing attention for all samples to identify hard instances.
-Ideally, hard instances could be mined via retrieval performance, but this is unreliable under this incomplete labeling training set: most low-performing instances contain a large number of unlabeled positives, i.e., false negatives.
-As a result, focusing on them introduces noise rather than useful supervision.
-In contrast, the mismatch between MLLM attention and retriever similarity better reflects model uncertainty.
-Importantly, this limitation is not inherent to AGREE.
-With more accurate annotated data, retrieval-based hard instance mining could enable true attention labeling cost reduction.
+We evaluate AGREE’s data efficiency by applying attention supervision to subsets of the training data using two strategies: (1) \emph{random sampling}, and (2) \emph{mismatch-first sampling}.
+The latter acts as a hard sample mining strategy, prioritizing instances where the retriever’s similarity map diverges most from the MLLM’s attention.
+As shown in Figure~\ref{fig:different_sample_score}, while random sampling yields steady gains as more data is labeled, mismatch-based sampling is significantly more efficient.
+Applying supervision to just the top-25\% most misaligned samples yields a +5.41\% absolute gain in average nDCG@1, and further supervision brings steady but diminishing returns.
+This shows that \textbf{attention guidance is most critical for hard instances where the retriever's reasoning is flawed.
+Focusing on these samples can significantly reduce annotation costs while preserving performance.} However, we acknowledge that this label efficiency is currently theoretical.
+Identifying these ``mismatch-based" hard samples requires computing attention for the entire dataset first.
+Ideally, one would mine hard samples using retrieval metrics without needing attention labels.
+Unfortunately, this is infeasible with the current training set due to incomplete labeling: low-performing instances contain a large number of unlabeled positives, i.e., false negatives.
+Focusing on them introduces noise rather than useful supervision.
+Therefore, we use the attention-similarity mismatch as the reliable proxy for difficulty.
+This analysis demonstrates the theoretical potential for data efficiency: with more accurate annotated data, retrieval-based hard instance mining could enable true attention labeling cost reduction.